ACON's Anti-Violence Project

 This Is Oz is a project of ACON’s Anti-Violence Project (AVP) in New South Wales, Australia.

-The AVP also educates the LGBTI community about domestic and family violence and works with mainstream services to improve their knowledge of and response to LGBTI domestic and family violence.
+The AVP connects with LGBTI communities about homophobic, transphobic, domestic and family violence.
+We also work with government agencies and mainstream services to improve their knowledge of and response to LGBTI people experiencing violence.

 All services are free and confidential.